-In fact, as of 2022, the fastest upload speed possible on most residential cable connections is 35 Mbps.
+In fact, even in 2023, the fastest upload speed possible on most residential cable connections is 35 Mbps.
 That’s just 11% of the speed advertised when you purchase a 300 Mbps internet plan.

 The reason upload speed is often lower is because most users will use the download bandwidth quite a bit more than the upload bandwidth.
 Streaming Netflix, downloading files, working in Google Docs, scrolling Facebook; all these activities are “content consumption,” and you actually send very little data “upstream” during normal use.

 The big outlier here is video chat.
 The bandwidth needed for a Zoom or Facetime call varies from 0.6–1.5 Mbps, but can go up to 2–3 Mbps, and runs into issues if you’re already sending lots of other data streams through a low-bandwidth connection over Wi-Fi.